nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

     1. Download the jar file and copy into an empty folder

     1. Double-click the jar file.
-       Expected: Shows the GUI with a set of sample students.
+       Expected: Shows the GUI with a set of sample students, tasks and groups.
 The window size may not be optimum.

 1. Saving window preferences